Many thanks to Alan Beard for compiling this exhaustive list of TSFG members.

 Mick Scully lives and works in Birmingham and has been a member of Tindal Street Fiction Group for eight years.
 He has published stories in a number of magazines and anthologies.
 His subject is usually – but not always – crime.
 And very often – but not always – he writes from the criminal perspective.
 Little Moscow, a collection of linked crime stories, was published by Tindal Street Press in 2005 and his first novel, The Norway Room was published in March 2014.
 His short story The Sea in Birmingham is included in Salt Publishing, The Best British Short Stories 2014.

 Amanda Smyth is Irish-Trinidadian and was educated in England.
 Her first novel, Black Rock (Serpent’s Tail, 2009), won the Prix du Premier Roman Etranger 2010, and was selected for Waterstones New Voices in 2009.
 It was also chosen for Oprah’s Summer Reads 2009.
 A Kind of Eden, Amanda’s second novel, was published in July 2013.
-Amanda has been a member of Tindal Street Fiction Group for nine years.
+Amanda has been a member of Tindal Street Fiction Group since 2006.

 Barbara Viney – member in the 80s.
 Story in The View from Tindal Street (TSFG, 1986)

-Natalie White joined TSFG in March 2010.was born in Birmingham, and is now a Secondary School English teacher.
-She has been a member of Tindal Street Fiction Group for three years, writes short stories and is writing her second novel.
+Natalie White was born in Birmingham, and is now a Secondary School English teacher.
+She has been a member of TSFG since 2010, writes short stories and is writing her second novel.
+Her novel ‘The Forgotten People’ was longlisted for the Bridport prize 2108, and her story ‘Polar Opposites’ won a prize in the Writers’ forum competition 2011.
 She lives in Shropshire where she leads a writing group and enjoys running, cycling and swimming.
-Story ‘Polar Opposites’ won a prize in the Writers’ forum competition 2011.

 Charles Wilkinson joined Jan 2011. was born in Birmingham in 1950.
 His publications include The Snowman and Other Poems (Iron Press, 1978) and The Pain Tree and Other Stories (London Magazine Editions, 2000).
 His work has appeared in Best Short Stories 1990(Heinemann), Best English Short Stories 2 (Norton), Midwinter Mysteries (Little, Brown), The Unthology (Unthank Books), London Magazine, Supernatural Tales and Theaker’s Quarterly Fiction.
 A pamphlet of his poems is forthcoming from Flarestack.